 Major Issues Raised by India

-On July 12, 2012, India requested the establishment of a panel to consider claims related to countervailing measures regarding certain hot-rolled carbon steel flat products from India (Investigation C-533-821).
+On April 24, 2012, India requested consultations concerning countervailing measures regarding certain hot-rolled carbon steel flat products from India (Investigation C-533-821).
+(This request supersedes a prior request for consultations received from India on April 12, 2012.)
 India's challenge addresses the Tariff Act of 1930, in particular sections 771(7)(G) and 776(b), as well as Title 19 of the Code of Federal Regulations, sections 351.308 and 351.511(a)(2)(i)-(iv).
 In addition, India challenges certain actions of the United States with respect to U.S. Department of Commerce countervailing duty determinations and the countervailing duty order related to certain hot-rolled carbon steel flat products from India.
-The panel “request covers the countervailing duties applied on the subject goods by the United States from time to time” in connection with Case No. C-533-821.
-A list of proceedings and actions subject to the panel request is provided at Annex 1 to the request and includes determinations related to the original investigation, certain administrative reviews of the countervailing duty order, and a five-year “sunset” review of that order.
-The request also covers “amendments, replacements, implementing acts or any other related measure in connection with the measures” described above.
+The consultation “request covers the countervailing duties and other measures, if any, applied on the subject goods from India through any notice, determination, decision memorandum, order, or any other instrument issued by the United States from time to time in connection with case no. C-533-821.”
+A list of proceedings and actions subject to the consultation request is provided at Annex 1 to the request and includes determinations related to the original investigation, certain administrative reviews of the countervailing duty order, and a five-year “sunset” review of that order.
+Finally, the “request also covers all the amendments, replacements, implementing acts or any other related measure in connection with the measures” described above.

 India alleges inconsistencies with Articles I and IV of the General Agreement on Tariffs and Trade 1994 and Articles 1, 2, 10, 11, 12, 13, 14, 15, 19, 21, 22 and 32 of the Agreement on Subsidies and Countervailing Measures.